Works

 I trust and value the response of wonder over all others. - Frances McCormack

 Frances McCormack's work as an abstract painter draws on the history of gardens and landscape design.
 Each painting acts as a container where the lush nature of oil paint takes over.
-Impulsive and impetuous to restrained and subdued, her large-scale work tracks her full-bodied marks while natural forces like gravity are also allowed to exert their organic potency.
+Impulsive and impetuous to restrained and subdued, her large-scale work tracks her full-bodied marks while natural forces like gravity are also allowed to exert their potency.
 Her work is organically structured like the spaces and walled gardens she has sought out as inspiration.
-Traveling to spaces in Italy, Spain, Turkey, Mexico and in her home state of California have provided a thoughtful respite, where the noise of everyday life can fall away and creativity can flourish.
-Never one to be satisfied with a simple answer, McCormack will continue to question her works; changing orientation mid-process and layering paint provide a history for the viewer.
+Traveling to locations in Italy, Spain, Turkey, Mexico and in her home state of California have provided a thoughtful respite, where the noise of everyday life can fall away and creativity can flourish.
+Never one to be satisfied with a simple answer, McCormack will continue to question her works at all phases of creation.
+She will often change orientation at various stages of completion, leaving evidence of her creative process through the layering of paint.

 In 2019 McCormack turned to collage which allowed her to work at a smaller scale.
 Visually similar to her painting, the collages represent a different artistic practice for McCormack.
 The careful, meticulous hunt for perfect details from a drawing, photograph, or instruction manual delights her.
 As a less forgiving art form, McCormack muses, "Cultivating patience is something I wish I had learned years ago."